Customer reviews can help sell your product or service more effectively than any sales copy.

 Social media isn’t just a place where reviews are earned; it’s a place where reviews can be shared.
 The key is to do so tactfully.

-When you share, retweet, post, and pin reviews your customers have left, it’s important to do so in a way that is more about that individual customer and less about the brand.
+When you share, retweet, post, and pin reviews from customers, it’s important to highlight the individual person leaving the review over your own brand.

-Social media is a place where people go to keep up with their friends and loved ones, so it’s important to respect the platform for its proper use.
+Social media is a place where people keep up with their friends and loved ones, so it’s important to respect the platform for its intended use.

-Respond to Online Reviews on All of Your Platforms
+Respond To Online Reviews On All Your Platforms

-The word “social” is there for a reason.
+Moreover, it’s called “social” media for a reason.
 Customers expect you to be part of the conversation.

-If you’re asking a customer to please contact customer support and take the conversation offline, onlookers will wonder what you’re trying to hide.
+If you’re asking a customer to contact customer support via email or send you a private message, onlookers may wonder what you’re trying to hide.

 Although you should never give in to unreasonable demands, you should demonstrate how customers can expect to be treated by you.

-Do not neglect what you have learned here if you hope to master the art of branding in the years ahead.
+Now, take what you’ve learned here to master the art of branding and stand out in today’s ultra-competitive marketplace.